Bespoke Antiqued and Gilded Mirror Glass

 Dominic Schuster is the artistic force behind his studio, working alongside a team of skilled craftsmen and women to fulfill the demands of a very niche market.
 Dominic had already mastered various vintage paint and lacquer effects, as well as developing his own finishes whilst working in the restoration of antique furniture and architectural features and he was inspired to find a way to recreate the appearance of an aged Mercury-backed mirror after a dealer asked him to source a replacement for a broken plate in a large pier glass.
 And what makes the studio stand out from other companies is the artistic background and talent of our staff.

 The process of manufacturing an antique effect or vintage-looking mirror

 The process of creating an antiqued glass mirror panel or tile is very much an artistic one; a variety of secret techniques will be used to build up the right level of ‘foxing’ (aging) and achieve the exact look sought.
 For example, ‘Mercury Sparkle’ is a slightly distressed effect and catches the light only slightly to sparkle as the name suggests, whereas ‘Heavy Mercury’ recreates the look of vintage mirror glass that is hundreds of years old, has degraded significantly, and reflects very little light.
 The ‘Fossil’ range features larger distressed and aged areas, and these can then also be tinted with colours such as Bronze, Gold or Silver.
-In addition, the glass itself can be tinted, with current colour choices including beautiful blues, greens and browns.
+In addition, the glass itself can be tinted, with colour choices including beautiful blues, greens and browns.

 Mirror glass as art

-Uses for antique-style mirror glass
+Uses for Dominic Schuster’s mirror and glass

 Dominic Schuster Ltd are members of LAPADA and continue to repair and restore antique furniture and carry out architectural restoration.
-The company specialises in painted furniture, lacquer, gilding and japanning.
+The company also specialises in painted furniture, lacquer, gilding and japanning.